Differentiable-Electron-Crystallography/cif-tools/docs/monorepo.md

 # Monorepo Architecture

 cif-tools is a polyglot monorepo containing Rust libraries with bindings for Python and JavaScript/WebAssembly.
-The core parsing and validation logic is written in Rust, with language-specific bindings exposing the API to Python and JavaScript.
+The core parsing and validation logic is written in Rust, with language-specific bindings exposing the API to each target.

 ## Repository Structure